K3qInput/VCTimeRewards/replit.md

 VCTimeRewards is a Minecraft plugin that tracks voice chat time and provides rewards.
 The plugin integrates with Discord through DiscordSRV to monitor voice channel activity and reward players based on time spent in voice channels.

-**Status: FULLY FUNCTIONAL - Complete Discord voice channel tracking system with comprehensive features implemented and working.
-All issues resolved.**
+**Status: WORLD-CLASS QUALITY - Complete Discord voice rewards plugin with advanced PlaceholderAPI integration, comprehensive optimizations, and professional-grade architecture.
+All features implemented and thread-safe.**

 ## User Preferences